akamai/dlock/README.md

 ### v0.2.dev

-* Support for FROM instructions with `--platform` specified.
 * Add a `--version` argument.
+* Lock dependencies referenced in `COPY --from=...`
+* Accept flags (for example `--platform`) in FROM instructions.
-* Refactor parsing to preserve more formatting.
+* Refactor Dockerfile parsing to preserve more formatting.

 ### v0.1 (2020-12-02)